eevvaayou/eevvaayou.github.io/_posts/2022-06-30-Syllabus_Checklist.md

 #### <span style="color:#ffb300; font-weight:bold;">Course Overview and Objectives</span>

--The big picture goals of the course.
+- The big picture goals of the course.
 What do you really hope students get out of it?
--A course overview.
+- A course overview.
 What themes are you covering?
 What questions will you be tackling?
--The objectives of the course.
+- The objectives of the course.

 #### <span style="color:#ffb300; font-weight:bold;">Course Resources</span>